hadrilec/esma_data_py/doc/readme.rst

 Documentation
 -------

-Detailed documentation for all relevant functions and modules is available in the docs directory fo this repository, which incluides guides and examples to help you integrate esma_data_py into your projects effictively.
+Detailed documentation for all relevant functions and modules is available in the docs directory fo this repository, which includes guides and examples to help you integrate esma_data_py into your projects effictively.

 Support